European companies’ Russian ties could make sanctions tough

 BMW said “politics sets out the rules within which we operate as a company” and that “if the framework conditions change, we will evaluate them and decide how to deal with them.”

 Siemens AG, which gets about 1% of its revenue from Russia, is developing a new generation of high-speed trains with Russian partners to be built at a plant there.
-Siemens Energy, part-owned by Siemens AG, is building power plants and equipment for 57 wind farms in Russia.
+Siemens Energy, a separate company partly owned by Siemens AG, is building power plants and equipment for 57 wind farms in Russia.

 European automakers have an extensive presence.
 Volkswagen, Stellantis, Renault and Mercedes-Benz have factories in Russia, while BMW makes cars there through Russian partner Avtotor.
-France’s Renault owns Russia’s biggest carmaker, Avtovaz, with its sprawling plant in Togliatti.
+France’s Renault owns Russia’s biggest carmaker, Avtovaz, with its sprawling plant in Tolyatti.
 Stellantis plans to import commercial vans under its Peugeot, Opel and Citroen brands from its plant in Kaluga to meet Europe’s increased demand for delivery services.

 Italian tiremaker Pirelli, which is Chinese owned, operates two factories employing some 2,500 people in Russia, producing tires mostly for the domestic market but also for export.